Serbian identity card: Requirements

-To acquire the biometric ID card for the first time, a citizen must present a birth certificate and a proof of citizenship, as well as the expired old style Lična karta.
+To acquire the identity card for the first time, a citizen must present a birth certificate and a proof of citizenship.
 In case of a renewal, only taxes should be paid and new photo will be taken at the police station.

 International travel

-Serbian identity cards can be used instead of a passport for travel to some regional countries that have signed special agreements with the Serbian Government.
-Not all Serbian IDs feature contact-less RFID chips, so some are not fully ICAO9303 compliant biometric travel documents.
+Serbian identity cards can be used instead of a passport for travel to some Balkans countries and territories that have signed special agreements with the Serbian government.